AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Internals-Pointer-tagging.md

 # This post will go over the what and why of pointer tagging

 This summer I (Andreas Klebinger) am working for Well-Typed on improving GHC, focusing on runtime performance.
-On of the topics I am looking at is pointer tagging.
+One of the topics I am looking at is pointer tagging.
 In preparation of another post describing my work this post gives a rough overview of the current implementation.

 Note: There is also a proper paper describing the implementation SPJ: [Faster Laziness Using Dynamic Pointer Tagging](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/10/ptr-tagging.pdf)